 - I eat WAY more sugar than I realized.
 Even when I'm being conscious about not eating dessert or processed sugar, I still eat too much sugar.
-It's sneaky, hidden in things like protein powders or protein bars, smoothies, granola, and almond milk.
+It's sneaky, hidden in things like protein powders or protein bars, smoothies, granola, and oat milk.
 Even with a healthier sugar like honey or maple syrup, it still spikes your blood sugar and effectively trains your taste buds to crave and expect it in everything you eat.
 Sugar is dangerous stuff for our bodies, and we'd all be wise to train our tongues to appreciate flavors like ginger, cayenne, cilantro, and lime just as much (if not more than) the sweet things.

 - The "detox headache" is real.
 It's yet another seriously overused concept in the wellness industry, and I was having trouble explaining it to myself from a medical standpoint, so I decided it was a trendy concept with no sound evidence.
 On the third day of the cleanse, I learned otherwise.
 And while one migraine does not a body of evidence make, it was my first migraine in years, and it wasn't because I was dehydrated or calorically deprived.
 It happened at the end of day 3, and I ended up taking ibuprofen (technically not part of the cleanse) because it got pretty debilitating.